Using '*' as keyword for repository referencing keywords doesn't work

 #1,#2 foo bar to see if both 1 and 2 are associated?

-#15 Updated by Anonymous almost 10 years ago
+#15 Updated by Anonymous about 10 years ago

 Hi Pierre, can you try with 0.7.1 then?
 I've applied the above regex fix to our installation and that fixed the issue where the bug number was at the start of the commit, but not the ',' case.
 Perhaps something else has been changed on the stable branch that has affected this also?